Acute Lymphoblastic Leukaemia (ALL) – Brief Information

 Treatment methods

-- Chemotherapy is the major backbone of ALL treatment.
+• Chemotherapy is the major backbone of ALL treatment.
 It uses drugs (so-called cytostatic agents) that can kill fast-dividing cells, such as cancer cells, or inhibit their growth, respectively.
 Since one cytostatic agent alone may not be capable of destroying all the leukaemia cells, a combination of cytostatics that function in different ways are usually given (polychemotherapy).

-The goal of treatment is to eliminate the leukaemia cells in the body as extensively as possible, so that the bone marrow can resume its function as a blood cell-producing organ.
-The intensity and duration of chemotherapy, the need for radiotherapy and/or stem cell transplantation, as well as the prognosis of the disease, depend on the subtype of ALL, on how extensively the leukaemia cells have spread throughout the body, whether the patient tolerates the treatment, and whether the leukaemia responds to it (see chapter “treatment planning”).
+The intensity and duration of chemotherapy (as well as, where appropriate, the option of a targeted therapy), the need for radiotherapy and/or stem cell transplantation, as well as the prognosis of the disease, depend on the subtype of ALL, on how extensively the leukaemia cells have spread throughout the body, whether the patient tolerates the treatment, and whether the leukaemia responds to it (see chapter “treatment planning”).
 In order to prevent or adequately manage the side effects of the intensive therapy, specific supportive care regimens have been established and now represent an important and efficient component of ALL treatment.

 Note for patients with mature B-ALL (B-AL): This ALL subtype is not treated like the other forms of ALL.
 Patients with mature B-ALL will receive a treatment similar to that of mature B-cell Non-Hodgkin lymphoma and are therefore not included in the following chapters.
 Information on Non-Hodgkin lymphoma can be found here.

-Course of treatment
+Course of treatment (chemotherapy)

 Treatment of children and teenagers with ALL consists of different steps.
 These steps (or phases) have different purposes.
 Therefore, they vary regarding their duration, treatment intensity, and drug combinations.
 Each treatment period follows a different treatment plan (protocol), and each treatment plan is adapted to the patient's individual situation.
 The protocol the doctors decide to use for a patient depends, for example, on the subtype of ALL, the results of the staging, and other individual factors that are important for the patient's risk of recurrent disease.
 As a rule of thumb, the doctors will recommend more intense treatment if your child has a relatively high risk of relapse.